The Scandinavian Textile Initiative For Climate Action (STICA)

 Participating offers a number of benefits:

 1. Integrity, credibility & accountability: STICA is led by The Sustainable Fashion Academy, an independent, non-profit organization.
-SFA holds company members accountable for progress by requiring that they adhere to specific calculation and reporting guidelines, set targets and publicly report on their progress on an annual basis.
+SFA holds signatory members accountable for progress by requiring that they adhere to specific calculation and reporting guidelines, set targets and publicly report on their progress on an annual basis.
 STICA guidelines are based on the most robust global standards and are updated on a regular basis.

 2. Ongoing education, training and tools: As climate action is a challenging area, and knowledge, tools and standards are often updated, we organize webinars on a regular basis to ensure the continuous education of network members and develop basic tools to help companies in their climate action work.

-3. Access to a robust network of companies who share knowledge and collaborate: The companies participating in STICA understand climate action is challenging and they are therefore keen to share their ideas and learn from each other.
+3. Access to a robust network of companies who share knowledge and collaborate: The signatory companies participating in STICA understand climate action is challenging and they are therefore keen to share their ideas and learn from each other.
 As part of the network, participants are organized into working groups designed to help members share best practices and develop collaborative projects, such as consumer engagement campaigns, co-sourcing of climate friendly transport options, co-engagement with mills and dye houses to support their transition to renewable energy, policy engagement, etc.

 4. Business intelligence regarding climate and textiles: We share business intelligence related to existing solutions for greenhouse gas reductions in the apparel and textile industries.
 This intelligence can be reports, tools, case studies, etc.

 5. Association to a platform working to drive systemic change: If individual companies reduce their emissions but the industry overall does not, we will not achieve the aggregated GHG reductions needed.
 This is why serious companies understand that they also need to support change at an industry level.
-By joining this network, companies support SFA in our industry action work.
+By joining this network, signatory companies support SFA in our industry action work.
 As part of this support, organizations may be invited to provide input into and participate in additional activities SFA is hosting, such as developing policy positions, building climate impact roadmaps for the apparel and textiles industry, CEO roundtables and policy forums.

-6. Access to expert advice, often at reduced consulting rates: For organizations that need it – especially smaller companies – we connect companies to additional consulting support.
+6. Access to expert advice, often at reduced consulting rates: For organizations that need it – especially smaller companies – we connect signatories to additional consulting support.
 Because we are a larger network, we are also often able to negotiate reduced prices for members.

 Participation Requirements

-Companies who participate in the STICA Climate Action Program & Network are required to:
+Signatory companies who participate in the STICA Climate Action Program & Network are required to:

-Report progress on an annual basis (Scopes 1, 2 and 3).
-New members of the Climate Action Program & Network are given a one-year grace period before they are required to report.
+New signatory members of the Climate Action Program & Network are given a one-year grace period before they are required to report.
+However, companies are encouraged to calculate and report on the full scope of their emissions as soon as possible, in order to not delay action.

-Develop climate action roadmaps and transition plans.
-Companies that participate in STICA must also develop credible and ambitious climate action transition plans.
+Signatories that participate in STICA must also develop credible and ambitious climate action transition plans.

-Share knowledge and insights with other companies and engage in joint projects whenever possible and practical.
 Company and organizational representatives should strive to participate in workshops and engage in working groups if and when relevant.
 This will ensure the network is robust and that learning is shared most effectively.

-Support advocacy and collective action at the industry level.
-This can be achieved in various ways, including supporting STICA’s policy work.
+Support advocacy & collective action at the industry level.

 Program Membership Fees

-• 20,000 SEK / 2,000 EUR for organizations with a yearly turnover of less than 150 MSEK / 15 MEUR
+20,000 SEK / 1,760 EUR for organizations with a yearly turnover of less than 150 Million SEK / 13 Million EUR

-• 40,000 SEK / 4,000 EUR for organizations with a yearly turnover between 150-1,000 MSEK / 15-100 MEUR
+40,000 SEK / 3,520 EUR for organizations with a yearly turnover between 150-1,000 Million SEK / 13-88 Million EUR

-• 45,000 SEK / 4,500 EUR for organizations with a yearly turnover over 1,000 MSEK / 100 MEUR
+45,000 SEK / 3,960 EUR for organizations with a yearly turnover over 1,000 Million SEK / 88 Million EUR

 Jan Tore Jensen, CEO, Bergans